FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: FlashKAT

 \section{FlashKAT}

-In the previous section, we identified that the KAT has a memory bottleneck in the backward pass of the group-wise rational.
-In this section, we first outline the computations required for this operation, then provide an analysis of the standard group-wise rational used in the state-of-the-art KAT to pin down the source of the bottleneck, and finally present FlashKAT, our proposed Kolmogorov-Arnold Transformer that builds on an optimized group-wise rational that efficiently leverages gradient accumulation and memory hierarchy to minimize global memory accesses.
+In the previous section, we identified that KAT has a memory bottleneck in the backward pass of the group-wise rational function, a finding that prior approaches had not recognized \cite{yang2024kolmogorov,molina2019pad,delfosse2020rationals,delfosse2021recurrent}.
+In this section, we first outline the computations required for this operation, then provide an analysis of the standard group-wise rational function used in KAT to pin down the source of the bottleneck, and finally present FlashKAT, our proposed Kolmogorov-Arnold Transformer that builds on an optimized group-wise rational function that efficiently leverages gradient accumulation and memory hierarchy to minimize global memory accesses.